User Manual

 4. Conditional Event

-An event triggered when a certain condition is met in the workflow.
+An event triggered when a specific condition is met in the workflow.

 Usage Scenario:

-• Create Parallel Gateway allows tasks to be executed simultaneously and all paths are started simultaneously.
+• Create Parallel Gateway enables tasks to be executed simultaneously, and all paths are initiated at the same time.

-• For example, in an order process, it can be used to start the shipping and invoice processes simultaneously after the order is confirmed.
+• For example, it can be used in an order process to initiate the shipping and invoicing processes simultaneously after the order is approved.

-Kuika Process Automation makes business processes more flexible, controlled and efficient thanks to event management, allowing processes to proceed automatically.
+Kuika Process Automation enables processes to progress automatically by making business processes more flexible, controlled, and efficient through event management.

 No items found.